evil-mad/robopaint/README.md

 your own thing?
 Here's a rough and tumble guide to getting set up:

 ### Pre-requisites
-#### Electron (v0.30.x)
+#### Electron (v0.34.x)
 RoboPaint is an HTML5/Node.js application that runs in [electron](https://electron.atom.io/).
 Though the main.html code may somewhat render in a regular browser window, it's still a node.js application that requires its low level file access and other APIs.
+This is installed via `npm install` when run at the root.

-#### Install Io.js (2.4.x+) for node & npm
+#### Install Node (4.x+) for node & npm
 Required for automated builds and installation content.
-Electron uses Node.js' little brother fork, io.js.
-See [iojs.org](http://iojs.org) for installation for your operating system. `npm` is installed along with it.
-If you already have node installed, you can probably go without switching to io.js as electron provides its own io.js implementation built in.
+The build and dependency system all uses [node.js](http://nodejs.org). `npm` is installed along with it.
+If you already have node installed, you can skip this part.

-#### Install Electron
-After node/io.js is installed, just run from your terminal/console `npm install -g electron-prebuilt` to install Electron on your path.
-When complete, just run `electron -v` to see the installed app version.

 #### Build Tools!
 * CNC Server uses the node-serialport module, a low-level partially native